National Institute of Economic and Social Research: National Institute Economic Review

 Since 1959, the NIESR has published the National Institute Economic Review.
 Principal topics covered by the Review include economic modelling and analysis, education and training, productivity and competitiveness, and workings of the international economy.
 Each edition Includes detailed forecasts of both UK and World Economies, a commentary, and special articles by Institute researchers and external authors.
 Since 2021, the UK and Global Economic Outlook have been published in-house.

+UK and Global Economic Outlook

+Since 2021, the Institute has published its outlooks for the UK and Global economy online, with a limited print run in-house.
+Each is published quarterly following a Spring/Summer/Autumn/Winter pattern.
+The UK Outlook is free to view and download, whereas the Global publication requires a subscription.

-Trackers on the UK Economy
+Trackers on the UK economy

 Each month NIESR tracks a series of key economic indicators, including Consumer Price Inflation (CPI), Gross Domestic Product (GDP) and Wages, and uses this data to forecast the future of the UK economy.
-In addition, each quarter they publish a Term Premium Tracker and have, since February 2021 been tracking UK Covid-19 infection rates.
+In addition, each quarter they publish a Term Premium Tracker and have, from February 2021 until February 2022, tracked UK Covid-19 infection rates.

+Events

+Each year NIESR hold a regular series of events, including annual lectures to celebrate the work of Sig Prais, Christopher Dow, Phyllis Deane, and Richard Stone.
+In partnership with The Anglo-German Foundation, NIESR hosts a biennial lecture on public policy.
+A quarterly Business Conditions Forum brings together business leaders under Chatham House rules to discuss the latest topics driving the economy.

 NiGEM

-An important output of NIESR has been a macroeconomic model called NiGEM (National Institute's Global Econometric Model) which is used to produce quarterly forecasts for the UK and global economy (published in the National Institute Economic Review).
+An important output of NIESR has been a macroeconomic model called NiGEM (National Institute's Global Econometric Model) which is used to produce quarterly forecasts for the UK and global economy).
 Forecasts are also published for various other OECD countries.
 The model is used by the UK Treasury, IMF, Bank of England, the OECD and European Central Bank.

-In 2014, a Société Générale researcher used the model to analyse the effect of falling oil prices on the world economy.
+NiREMS and LINDA

+NIESR also produces a regional economic model, called NiREMS (National Institute Regional Economic Modelling System), which combines data from NiGEM and LINDA to create economic projections for the 12 Government Regions of the UK.
+LINDA (Lifetime Income Distributional Analysis) is a microsimulation model, which simulates individual level data over periods of time, accounting for diverse socio-economic parameters.

+Premises and Location

+NIESR is currently located at 2 Dean Trench Street, Smith Square, London, SW1P 3HE, United Kingdom.
+The charity acquired the freehold of its premises in 1986.

+The initial headquarters, established in 1938, was at 32 Gordon Square.
+During World War II, the premises suffered severe bomb damage in autumn 1940, forcing a temporary closure of its library.
+After temporary accommodation, the Institute moved to 2 Dean Trench Street in early 1942, but this house was subsequently wrecked by a flying bomb in July 1944.
+The premises were repaired and reoccupied at the end of 1946.
+In 1949, the Institute acquired 4 Dean Trench street, and by the end of 1951, the two houses were converted into a single headquarters.